- January 20, 2017

 On November 17, 2016, the Carolina Panthers took on the New Orleans Saints in a Thursday night game broadcast live to millions of football fans.
 With just over four minutes left to play, the Panther’s star linebacker, Luke Kuechly, went down with an injury after absorbing a hit from the Saints’ running back.
-The hit itself was unremarkable – the crown of the runner’s helmet impacted Kuechly’s facemask and chest area and both players fell to the ground.
+The hit itself was unremarkable – the crown of the runner’s helmet impacted Kuechly’s facemask and chest area, reminiscent of the sudden jolts one might experience in car accidents where a vehicle injury lawyer becomes necessary.
+Both players fell to the ground.
 What happened next, however, shocked fans and set off a firestorm of questions.

 Basic Facts About Concussions and Other Types of TBIs